 Marcus by Goldman Sachs Review

 Marcus is the retail banking division of Goldman Sachs, a high-profile investment bank and financial services firm headquartered in New York City.
 Operating under the tagline “You Can Money,” Marcus offers no-fee, fixed-rate personal loans.
-They can be used for any approved purpose.
+Personal loans can be used for any approved purpose.
+So, Marcus could be a good fit for everything from financing home renovations to consolidating debt.

-Let’s take a closer look at the Marcus by Goldman Sachs borrowing program and check out the pros and cons.
+Let’s take a closer look at the Marcus by Goldman Sachs borrowing program in order to help you decide if it’s right for you.

 Pros and Cons of Marcus by Goldman Sachs